Google is notoriously secretive about updates made to their algorithm.

 My Site Didn’t Pass the Core Web Vitals.
 Should I Be Worried?

 It’s important to avoid alarmism when it comes to SEO.
-Pages that pass these Core Web Vitals are more likely to see their rankings boosted, but it seems unlikely that sites who excel in other factors—like content, structure, and backlinks—will be actively penalized.
+Pages that pass these Core Web Vitals are more likely to see their rankings boosted, but sites who excel in other factors—like content, structure, and backlinks—will not be actively penalized.
 Even Google has urged caution, saying the most relevant sites will still receive the most rank consideration, hinting that websites will not be affected as much as most SEOs fear, using the word “tiny” when describing the benefit given to sites that pass Core Web Vitals.

 Our advice?
 Do what you can to maximize your performance in these metrics, but don’t let it consume your efforts.
 If you continue to provide valuable content and services that meet your users’ wants and needs, you can overcome any underperforming Web Vitals.